SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/01-single-linked-list/01-single-linked-list-primitive.md

 ### Problem

-Given the head of a singly linked list, reverse the list, and return the reversed list.
+Given the head of a single linked list primitive type, reverse the list, and return the reversed list.

 ### Implementation